This article was published in collaboration with the Marshall Project.

 Every practice, a diverse group of 30- to 70-year-old prisoners and coaches show up, the majority of them more seasoned and energetic than I am.
 Every time I don't feel like running, I look at the older inmates for inspiration.

 There is a fellow club member whom I particularly admire, Tommy Wickerd, who joined not that long ago.
-At 50 years old, he wholeheartedly committed himself from the start and ran over the 1,000 miles within a year.
+At 50 years old, he wholeheartedly committed himself from the start and ran more than the 1,000 miles within a year.
 In the process, he lost more than 30 pounds.
 He is out there on the yard every day, running, and all I want is to be next to him, to live, to be in pain—to be free, in a way, from prison life.

 Check out our documentary about modern debtors' prison in America.

-My asthma attack subsided and I kept going.
+My asthma attack subsided, and I kept going.
 As I ran the 104th lap, no one told me to stop, and I ran the final one, completing the marathon in 4:01:20.
 That was third place.

 The funny thing about pain is they say it's temporary, while the glory lasts forever.
 Well, they're wrong.
-Every time I run, my knees ache and my lungs constrict in agony with every breath.
+Every time I run, my knees ache, and my lungs constrict in agony with every breath.

 But I want to do better, be better, be someone who doesn't give up anymore, running till the last lap.
 Running helps me feel pride and excitement inside what is essentially a storage room with a toilet, my cell, in a building with 800 different personalities.

 Our coaches never ask how the members of the club got to be in prison.
 To be cheered on and to hear a "Way to go!" is something many of us had never received in our entire lives, and to hear that every time we pass the clock makes us never want to stop.
-We're not running away from anything, we're just trying to earn back our lives.
+We're not running away from anything; we're just trying to earn back our lives.

 Jonathan Chiu, 34, is serving 50 years to life for first-degree murder at San Quentin State Prison in San Quentin, California.